sprajagopal/rusting/wysgy/README.md

 	* Jotting down websites/numbers? `wysgy json <note_name> <your_notes_go_here>`
 		* Ex: `wysgy json ccare_online "number: 94384859, expected_call: 2 days from now"

+## Viewing notes
+Wysgy notes are fundamentally key-value pairs (currently the value can only be a String).
+To view notes:

+    wysgy show <note-name>

+To view related notes

+    wysgy cnts <note-name>

+## Portability
+Wysgy notes, relationships are simply files.
+A wysgy project is a collection of your notes and relationship files describing the interconnects.
+It also contains the files you may have added with `wysgy file`.
+It becomes a self-contained, portable folder that can be backed up with git, dropbox, google drive, whatever you prefer.